-U.S. EPA, in the Federal Register Notice 77 FR 112 dated June 11, 2012, designated Lake County as nonattainment for ozone.
+U.S. EPA, in the Federal Register Notice 77 FR 112 dated June 11, 2012, has designated Lake County as nonattainment for ozone.
 On August 1, 2012, the air pollution control board issued an emergency rule adopting the U.S. EPA's designation.
-This rule became effective August 9, 2012.
+This rule became effective on August 9, 2012.
 IDEM does not agree with U.S. EPA's designation of nonattainment.
-IDEM filed a suit against U.S. EPA in the U.S. Court of Appeals for the DC Circuit on July 19, 2012.
-However, in order to assure that sources are not potentially liable for a violation of the Clean Air Act, the OAQ is following the U.S. EPA's designation.
+IDEM filed a suit against US EPA in the US Court of Appeals for the DC Circuit on July 19, 2012.
+However, in order to ensure that sources are not potentially liable for a violation of the Clean Air Act, the OAQ is following the U.S. EPA's designation.
 Volatile organic compounds (VOC) and Nitrogen Oxides (NO_x) are regulated under the Clean Air Act (CAA) for the purposes of attaining and maintaining the National Ambient Air Quality Standards (NAAQS) for ozone.
 Therefore, VOC and NO_x emissions are considered when evaluating the rule applicability relating to ozone.
 Therefore, VOC and NO_x emissions were evaluated pursuant to the requirements of Emission Offset, 326 IAC 2-3.

-(b) $PM{2.5}$

-Lake County has been classified as attainment for PM{2.5}.
+(b) PM{2.5} Lake County has been classified as attainment for PM{2.5}.
+On May 8, 2008, U.S. EPA promulgated the requirements for Prevention of Significant Deterioration (PSD) for PM{2.5} emissions.
+These rules became effective on July 15, 2008.
+On May 4, 2011, the air pollution control board issued an emergency rule establishing the direct PM{2.5} significant level at ten (10) tons per year.
+This rule became effective June 28, 2011.
 Therefore, direct PM{2.5} and SO2 emissions were reviewed pursuant to the requirements for Prevention of Significant Deterioration (PSD), 326 IAC 2-2.

-(c) Other Criteria Pollutants

-Lake County has been classified as attainment or unclassifiable in Indiana for all the other criteria pollutants (PM, PM10 and CO).
+(c) Other Criteria Pollutants Lake County has been classified as attainment or unclassifiable in Indiana for all other criteria pollutants.
 Therefore, these emissions were reviewed pursuant to the requirements for Prevention of Significant Deterioration (PSD), 326 IAC 2-2.